My First Credit Card

-Now we just have my husband's one credit card, and my one credit card, to pay down, plus my student loans.
-I am hopeful that we will make more progress on paying down our total debt this year, using Dave Ramsey's system of snowballing debt.
+Now we just have my husband's one credit card, plus my one credit card to pay down, plus my student loans.
+I am hopeful that we will make more progress on paying down our total debt this year using Dave Ramsey's system of snowballing debt.
 My husband has a J. Crew credit card and also a Gap credit card, but they are paid off as well (I put a small amount on his J.Crew card recently for his birthday, but now that is paid off).

 I have a Kohl's credit card that I recently paid off and cut up, and thew away!
 I have cut up all but one of my credit cards (for emergencies).
 Being in debt is definitely not worth it.
 I can't wait until we have finally paid off everything and can start saving for our future.